Department of Mathematics

 IDEAs in Action General Education logoMATH 231.
 Calculus of Functions of One Variable I. 4 Credits.

 Limits, derivatives, and integrals of functions of one variable.
-Students may not receive credit for both MATH 231 and MATH 241.
+A student cannot receive credit for this course after receiving credit for MATH 152.
 Honors version available.

 Rules & Requirements